smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

       x-ngsi:
         type: Property
     roadDirection:
       description: 'Represents the direction the road is heading to.
 Enum:'' [''N, S, E, W''.
-The values N,S,E,W represent North,South,East,West respectively.'
+The values N,S,E,W represent North,South,East,West respectively'
       type: string
       x-ngsi:
         type: Property
     roadId:
-      description: 'Unique internal representation of the road corresponding to this observation.'
+      description: Unique internal representation of the road corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     roadMaterial:
       description: 'The construction material used for laying the carriageway corresponding to this observation.
-For eg. concrete, earthen, tar etc.'
+For eg. concrete, earthen, tar etc'
       type: string
       x-ngsi:
         type: Property
     roadName:
-      description: 'The name of the road corresponding to this observation.'
+      description: The name of the road corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     roadWork:
       description: 'Reasons for the road work in case of urgent intervention.
 A combination of these values.
-Enum:''COLLAPSE, DERAILMENT, FIRE, FLOOD, GASLEAK, LANDSLIDE, OTHER, POWERCUT, ROCKFALL, SAGGING, WATERLEAK''.'
+Enum:''COLLAPSE, DERAILMENT, FIRE, FLOOD, GASLEAK, LANDSLIDE, OTHER, POWERCUT, ROCKFALL, SAGGING, WATERLEAK'''
       enum:
         - COLLAPSE
         - DERAILMENT